-Reinsurance accounting is applied for ceded and assumed transactions when risk transfer provisions have been met.
+Reinsurance accounting is applied for ceded transactions when risk transfer provisions have been met.
 To meet risk transfer requirements, a long-duration reinsurance contract must transfer insurance risk and subject the reinsurer to a reasonable possibility of a significant loss.
 Long-duration contracts that do not subject the insurer to mortality or morbidity risks are investment contracts.
 Accordingly, reinsurance of long-duration contracts does not indemnify the ceding entity against insurance risk and therefore the reinsurance agreement cannot be characterized as reinsurance.
 Instead, these types of agreements are accounted for as separate investment contracts.
-Effective December 31, 2020, the Company entered into a reinsurance agreement with FGLIC, a related party, to assume fixed-indexed annuity policies on a funds withheld basis.
-Concurrently, the Company entered into a reinsurance agreement to retrocede 45% of the assumed policies to F&G Cayman Re, a related party.
-As these fixed-indexed annuity policies do not contain insurance risk, both of these agreements are accounted for as separate investment contracts.
+For assumed transactions entered into, the Company accounts for the assumed contracts in the same manner as if they directly wrote the business.